Students investigate and report on their connection with a special place and with their greater community.

 Orion magazine has reinstated its popular column called “The Place Where You Live.”
 This is a space where students and educators can share thoughts and experiences related to their communities or personal places.
 First-hand feelings are shared, such as what connects individuals to their special place, the history it holds, their hopes and fears for it, as well as resources necessary to protect it, prepare it for the future, and/or improve it.

 iNaturalist is a species identification app that allows users to record their observations of living things by way of taking photos and appending GPS coordinates to their discoveries.
 Each user has their own profile and can follow others to keep a tab of what others are posting, or share what they have photographed.
-The app also facilitates connection with thousands of scientists to help users identify the species they have observed.
+The app also facilitates connections with thousands of scientists to help users identify the species they have observed.

 Another exciting aspect of iNaturalist is that users can contribute their photos and data and participate in a number of citizen science projects.
 You can find a list of some of these projects here or click on “find your location” using this map to see the observations in your area.
 You can also develop your own for your school or local community!

-Agents of Nature – Free Mobile App
+Agents of Discovery – Free Mobile App

-The Agents of Nature Mobile Game is a place-based, environmental education game for iOS and Android devices that blends best practices in gaming industry technology with experiential outdoor education.
+The Agents of Discovery Mobile Game is a place-based, environmental education game for iOS and Android devices that blends best practices in gaming industry technology with experiential outdoor education.
 It is designed to connect youth with nature, educate them about local ecosystems, and promote physical activity using readily accessible technologies.
 After downloading the free app, students head out to participating sites in their community and search for hidden QR codes which unlock challenges based on the mysteries of nature.
 Possible locations include Mount St. Helens, Los Angeles, Houston, and more.
 Try it today!

 EPA’s new EnviroAtlas tool is designed to help communities and researchers make informed planning and policy decisions related to the environment and ecosystems.
 EnviroAtlas provides datasets and interactive tools to allow users to explore the many benefits people receive from nature, often referred to as ecosystem services.
 EnviroAtlas includes over 300 data layers, letting users analyze how decisions affect ecosystems and their ability to provide goods and services.
 Key components include: